oleksandr-shvets/clonejs-nano/README.md

 It faster than any other framework, even VanillaJS!
 Yes, it creates class-objects faster than JS core creates class-functions!
 See http://jsperf.com/fw-class-creation/3 and http://jsperf.com/clonejs-nano-vs-vanillajs/5
 [![CloneJS Nano vs VanillaJS](http://quadroid.github.io/clonejs-nano/frameworks-class-creation-bench.png)](http://jsperf.com/fw-class-creation/3)

-### What is the Clone?

-`clone` function produces new objects — Clones.
-**Clone — this is the lazy shallow copy**, i.e., it is actually not a copy, it's just a reference to the object, with one difference: if you will add/replace any of its properties, it would not affect the cloned object (prototype).
-All JavaScript objects are clones of `Object.prototype` (except itself and objects, created by `Object.create(null)`).

 ### How to use